bhk/scam/reference.md

     > (f 1 2 3 4 nil nil)
     [3 4]

-"Rest" parameters (`...NAME`) may appear only as the last of the formal parameter.
-Optional `?NAME` parameters may not be followed by non-optional, non-rest parameters.
+"Rest" parameters (`...NAME`) may appear only at the end of the parameter list.
+Optional `?NAME` parameters may not appear before non-optional, non-rest parameters.

 ## Variables